Micutio/micutio.github.io/cab_project.md

 permalink: /cab_project/
 ---

-## The Complex Automaton Base Project

-The [CAB](https://github.com/Micutio/ComplexAutomatonBase) is a lightweight framework that is designed to create customized complex automata rapidly and with ease.
+The [Complex Automaton](https://github.com/Micutio/ComplexAutomatonBase) is a lightweight framework that is designed to create customized complex automata rapidly and with ease.
 Complex Automata are composed of cellular automata (CA) and agent-based models (ABM).